aosumi-rena/Android-Calc-Emulator/README.md

 ## Import Multiple Models

-If you want to import multiple models, follow the steps below to import them all at once.
+If you want to create "preset" models for the app, follow the steps below to import them all at once.

-1. Create a folder named `data` in the root directory of the repository.
+1. Create a folder named `data` at `root/static/emulator/`.

 2. Create folders for each model in the `data` folder, and name it with the model ID.

 3. Put the 3 files (`core.dat`, `face.svg` and `keylog.json`) in each folder you just created.

-4. Open `index.html` in any text editor, find the line begin with `const emulatorList = {};`
+4. Open `root/static/emulator/index.html` in any text editor, find the line begin with `const emulatorList = {};`

     Edit the content in the following format: